The Hochschild Complex of a Finite Tensor Category: Introduction and outlook

+Let us state the results in detail: The commutative multiplication of the Verlinde algebra is replaced by an $E_2$-commutative multiplication, i.e.\ a multiplication whose commutativity behavior is controlled by the braid group:

+\begin{repproposition}{propdgva} For every braided finite tensor category $\cat{C}$, the Hochschild complex $ \lint^{X \in \Proj \cat{C}} \cat{C}(X,X)$ is naturally a non-unital $E_2$-algebra in differential graded vector spaces. \end{repproposition} This statement is established in Section~\ref{secdgva}.
+Besides proving the result abstractly, we concretely give the $E_2$-multiplication at the chain level (Corollary~\ref{core2atchainlevel}).

+The strategies used to obtain a differential graded version of the Verlinde algebra and its motivation by topological field theory can be used to obtain, for any finite group $G$, a candidate for Hochschild chains on a braided $G$-crossed monoidal category $\cat{C} = \bigoplus_{g\in G} \cat{C}_g$ in the sense of Turaev \cite{turaevhqft}, see \cite{galindo} for a slightly different definition that we will adopt.
+We prove that this equivariant Hochschild complex carries an action of an operad built from Hurwitz spaces (Proposition~\ref{proplittlebundlesalgebra}); we refer to Section~\ref{secequiv} for the details. \\

+As our main result, we lift the mapping class group action from point~\ref{pointmcg} to a homotopy coherent framework:

-The proof of these results relies on a detailed investigation of the Hochschild complex of a finite tensor category $\cat{C}$: As a key tool, we introduce in Section~\ref{sectracesclass} a specific projective resolution $\flint^{X \in \Proj \cat{C}}X \otimes X^\vee$ of the canonical coend $\mathbb{F}=\int^{X \in \cat{C}} X \otimes X^\vee$ of a finite tensor category from \cite{lubacmp,luba,kl} and prove that we may express the Hochschild chains of $\cat{C}$ up to equivalence by
+\begin{reptheorem}{thmsl2z} The Hochschild complex $\lint^{X \in \Proj \cat{C}} \cat{C}(X,X)$ of a modular category $\cat{C}$ carries a canonical homotopy coherent projective action of the mapping class group $\SL(2,\mathbb{Z})$ of the torus. \end{reptheorem} The proof of Theorem~\ref{thmsl2z} relies on a detailed investigation of the Hochschild complex of a finite tensor category $\cat{C}$: As a key tool, we introduce in Section~\ref{sectracesclass} a specific projective resolution $\flint^{X \in \Proj \cat{C}}X \otimes X^\vee$ of the canonical coend $\mathbb{F}=\int^{X \in \cat{C}} X \otimes X^\vee$ of a finite tensor category from \cite{lubacmp,luba,kl} and prove that we may express the Hochschild chains of $\cat{C}$ up to equivalence by

 see~Corollary~\ref{corresocoend2}.
 If $\cat{C}$ is pivotal, we have such an equivalence also for \emph{any} projective resolution of $\mathbb{F}$ (Theo\-rem~\ref{theoderivedcoendviaobject}).
 The proof of the latter fact uses the modified trace on the tensor ideal of projective objects of a pivotal finite tensor category \cite{mtrace}.